ibm-cloud-docs/Cloudant/api/authorization.md

 <!--

-### Example of using JavaScript to create an API key
+See the following example that uses JavaScript to create an API key:

 ```javascript
 var nano = require('nano');